ddk304/tag-security/assessments/projects/nats/self-assessment.md

 ### Non-goals

-#### General
+## General
 - **Message Storage Limitations:** While NATS JetStream offers message persistence features, NATS does not aim to provide unlimited message storage.
 There are practical limits to storage capacity, and the system is not designed to serve as an indefinite or long-term data storage solution.
 - **Delivery Model of Core NATS:** Core NATS operates on an "at most once" delivery model, similar to TCP/IP.
 It is not designed to guarantee message delivery if the subscriber is not actively listening or if there's no subject match.
 The responsibility for ensuring message receipt in such scenarios is not a goal of Core NATS.
 - **Suitability for Real-Time Monitoring or Complex Event Processing:** NATS is focused on efficient message passing and may not be suitable as a real-time monitoring or complex event processing system.
 While it can be part of such systems, it does not inherently provide complex analytics or processing capabilities on the data it transmits.

-#### Security
+## Security
 - **End-to-End Application Security:** While NATS provides robust security features like TLS encryption, authentication, and authorization, it does not aim to be a comprehensive solution for end-to-end application security.
 The responsibility for securing the application layer, including the secure handling of data before it is published and after it is consumed, lies outside NATS’ scope.
 - **Full Compliance with All Data Privacy Regulations:** NATS provides mechanisms that can aid in complying with various data privacy regulations, but it is not designed to automatically ensure compliance with all such regulations (like GDPR, HIPAA).
 It's up to the users to configure and use NATS in a manner that meets the specific regulatory requirements of their domain.

-## Self-assessment use
+### Self-assessment use

-This self-assessment is created by the [project] team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of [project], or function as an independent assessment or attestation of [project]'s security health.
+This self-assessment is created by the NATS team to perform an internal analysis of the project's security.
+It is not intended to provide a security audit of NATS, or function as an independent assessment or attestation of NATS's security health.

-This document serves to provide [project] users with an initial understanding of [project]'s security, where to find existing security documentation, [project] plans for security, and general overview of [project] security practices, both for development of [project] as well as security of [project].
+This document serves to provide NATS users with an initial understanding of NATS's security, where to find existing security documentation, NATS plans for security, and general overview of NATS security practices, both for development of NATS as well as security of NATS.

-This document provides the CNCF TAG-Security with an initial understanding of [project] to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when [project] seeks graduation and is preparing for a security audit.
+This document provides the CNCF TAG-Security with an initial understanding of NATS to assist in a joint-assessment, necessary for projects under incubation.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when NATS seeks graduation and is preparing for a security audit.

-## Security functions and features
+### Security functions and features

-### Critical
+## Critical
 Critical security components of the project with a brief description of their importance.
 These are used for threat modeling and are considered critical design elements that make the product itself secure and are not configurable.

 - **TLS Encryption:** Ensures secure, encrypted connections.